JinLabBioinfo/DeepLoop/LoopDenoise/README.md

 You can optionally pass in additional `<path to validation replicate anchor_to_anchor files>` and `<path to validation combined anchor_to_anchor targets>`.

 The script will automatically create a set of new directories storing your model experiments based on the name passed to the `<experiment name>` parameter.

+Make sure you use a GPU for training, otherwise it will take far too long to fully train a model.